igor47/blog/_posts/2013-01-21-30-days-of-super-productivity.md

 * **Start practising regularly on the piano.** Inspired by a concert with [Olafur Arnalds](http://www.youtube.com/watch?v=0kYc55bXJFI)
   [and](http://www.youtube.com/watch?v=itErRn4T2no) [Nils Frahm](http://www.youtube.com/watch?v=wkbf1-cVUuY)
-  in Berlin, a good friend lend me his piano and volunteered to get me started over some beer.
+  in Berlin, a good friend lent me his piano and volunteered to get me started over some beer.
 I felt it was about time I started something completely outside my comfort zone.
 Music was a great candidate.